 If you are unable to make it for a search that's no problem, as volunteers we all have personal lives as well.
-However to remain operational you must attend at least 5 searches in a 12 month period, this does not include the scheduled mock searches that we do.
+However to remain operational you must the meet minimum participation requirements set by the organization over a 12-month period, including participation in some searches.

 When you respond to the callout with your 'GO' or 'NO GO' status you should specify if you can make later Operational Periods.

 How do we know when there is a search?